Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 But the history of democracy teaches that emergency powers pose existential danger to the constitutional order they purport to protect.
 From Weimar Germany’s Article 48 to Hungary’s COVID decrees, from France’s 719-day “temporary” measures to America’s indefinitely extended national emergencies, the pattern repeats: powers granted temporarily become permanent; exceptions become rules; democracies hollow out from within.

-The 90-day limit with 30-day cooling period represents an attempt to break this pattern through mathematical constraints rather than political will.
+The 90-day limit with 30-day cooling period represents an attempt to break the pattern through mathematical constraints rather than political will.
 By forcing discontinuity—requiring society to experience normal governance before redeclaring emergency status—the framework creates structural resistance to emergency normalization.

 The Unscarcity framework proposes a civilization designed for permanence—for multi-generational thriving rather than short-term optimization.
 Such a civilization requires governance structures that can survive their own emergencies.
 The 90-day limit with 30-day cooling period offers one such structure: emergency powers that remain genuinely temporary because the system makes permanence mathematically difficult.